JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 #### Automatic Agent Start under macOS

-For macOS/Mac OS X, TeamCity provides the ability to load a build agent automatically when a build user logs in.
+For macOS, TeamCity provides the ability to load a build agent automatically when a build user logs in.

 ##### LaunchAgent Approach